SteSurra/TradingView-PineScript/Ichimoku Cloud/README.md

 <H2> Cloud </H2>

+It provides information about the future, but not about where the price will go, but from the standpoint of supports and resistances and potential bullish or berish signals.

+Senoku A is the average between tenkan sen and kipun sen projected 56 days forward: (Tenkan sen + Kijun sen) / 2

+Senkou B is projected 56 days forward and is obtained by the following formula: (112 day high + 112 day low) / 2

 In this implementation the cloud makes a 56-day (multiple) projection into the future:

 1. if the price action is above the Cloud the trend is bullish